Should a Seller Get a Home Inspection Before Listing Their Home?

 Buyers can sometimes demand repairs to the home which are rather minor.
 These are things that shouldn’t cause any concerns to the buyer but could cause you stress should they decide to make it a bigger problem than it really is.
 Having already had an inspection on the home, you can deal with these things or show them to the buyer as minor issues, before they have their home inspection.

-Your pre-listing inspection can help cut down the chances of having to enter into negotiations with the buyer again.
+Having a home inspection before listing can help cut down the chances of having to enter into negotiations with the buyer again.
 It will reduce the likelihood that you will have to make concessions, which means that you stand more of a chance to get the price you expect from the sale.

 Setting the Price